SAP-samples/teched2025-AD165/exercises/ex1/README.md

 5. Click **Save changes**.
 <p align="center"><img src="./images/ex1_03_02_0005.png" width="70%" alt="Zoom reposition & Save"/></p>

+---

 #### Exercise 1.3.3   Add images to the overview page

+Workpages can be structured using various layout elements that offer a flexible way to organize and display information.
+The layout contains the following elements:
+- **Sections are the top-level containers**.
+When you add a section to a workpage, you'll get a popup with the option to select the layout you prefer: Freestyle or Wizard.
+The Freestyle layout can be used to add various types of content such as widgets, apps,  tiles, cards, and more.
+The second option is the Wizard layout that you use if you want to add a guided experience.
+- **Columns devide a section horizontally**.
+You can have up to 8 columns in one section.
+- **Cells** are the smallest units within a column, where you can add tiles, cards, and widgets to your workpage.

-1. First, open the workpage editor by clicking the pencil icon on the right of the screen.
+1. Access the workpage editor from the right side of your workpage by clicking the pen icon.
 <p align="center"><img src="./images/ex1_03_03_0001.png" width="70%" alt="Go to workpage editor"/></p>

 2. Hover the workpage to see the structure according to which the widgets on the page are arranged.
-You can see that there are several sections in this page.
-Some of the sections have several (up to 8) columns which themselves can hold several cells.
+You can see that there are several sections in this page, some of them have several columns.
+The borders of the sections, columns, and cells are displayed when you hover them.

 <p align="center"><img src="./images/ex1_03_03_0002.png" width="70%" alt="Hover structure"/></p>

 3. In the first step, you will add a banner image to the upmost section of the workpage.
-To do this, you can either drag and drop the 'Overview_banner.png' onto the **Drop an image here to upload it** or click **Or click here to upload an image** and select the 'Overview_banner.png' for upload.
+This section already contains an image widget, so you can either drag and drop the 'Overview_banner.png' onto the **Drop an image here to upload it** or click **Or click here to upload an image** and select the 'Overview_banner.png' for upload.
 <p align="center"><img src="./images/ex1_03_03_0003.png" width="70%" alt="Hover structure"/></p>

 4. Now, change some properties of the section to make it collapsible, so users can save some space on the screen if they want.
 Move the mouse a bit up till you see the grey frame of the section and click the **Edit section settings** icon [settings icon](/exercises/ex1/images/Settings_icon.png).